 The PhD student will be examined in the Qualifying Examination on an "outside area" of study, chosen by the student.
-This area usually, but not necessarily, relates to the student's research project (examples are: Virology, Bacteriology, Cancer biology, Neurology, Toxicology).
-In order to prepare the student for this examination, the student is expected to enroll in a minimum of 3 units upper division undergraduate or graduate level classes.
+This area usually, but not necessarily, relates to the student's research project (examples are virology, bacteriology, cancer biology, neurology, toxicology).
+To help prepare the student for this area of examination, the student is expected to enroll in a minimum of 3 units upper division undergraduate or graduate level classes.
 These units may be used to fulfill part of the course requirements for electives (see above).

-The requirements for electives, including course work for the outside area, are waived for GGI PhD students enrolled in the combined DVM/PhD or MD/PhD program.
-However, the students are strongly encouraged to take coursework related to their outside area of study.
+The requirements for electives, including coursework for the outside area, are waived for GGI PhD students enrolled in the dual degree DVM/PhD or MD/PhD programs.
+However, the dual degree students will be examined on an outside area during the Qualifying Examination, and if needed for adequate preparation are encouraged to take related coursework as necessary.

-Courses for the Designated Emphasis:
+Courses for a Designated Emphasis program:

-GGI PhD students enrolled in a Designated Emphasis (DE) must take all required classes for the relevant DE as outlined in the DE degree requirements as additional course load.
+GGI PhD students enrolled in a Designated Emphasis (DE) program must take all required classes for the relevant DE as outlined in the DE degree requirements as additional course load.
 The classes may not be used to fulfill any of the GGI course requirements, including electives.